-If you believe your physician took an unreasonably long time to diagnose your condition when another ordinary physician would have diagnosed you sooner, you should speak with a medical malpractice attorney in St. Louis.
-Also, if after all the exams and tests, a physician entirely failed to diagnose you, and you must seek a diagnosis and treatment elsewhere, call The Cagle Law Firm today.
-Your physician’s failure to diagnose or significantly delayed diagnosis may be more than a difficult case; it may be negligence.
-Again, this failure to diagnose must have caused or resulted in significant injury.
+Failure to diagnose occurs when a doctor takes an unreasonably long time to diagnose your condition when another ordinary physician would have diagnosed you sooner.
+Failure to diagnose or significantly delayed diagnosis may be more than a difficult case; it may be negligence.
+This failure to diagnose must have caused or resulted in significant injury or death.

 After you are properly diagnosed with a condition, you must receive your treatments correctly, including all of your medication.
 Unfortunately, you could be seriously injured if a doctor or nurse administers medication in the wrong way, at the wrong time, or in the wrong dose.
 You could also be harmed if a pharmacist gives you the wrong medication or dosage.

-When you go in for a surgical procedure, whether it is cosmetic or life-saving, you expect the medical team in the operating room to do everything correctly.
+When you go in for a surgical procedure, you expect the medical team in the operating room to do everything correctly.
 You expect them to give you the best medical care they can provide, so you leave the operating room better than when you went in.
 However, that does not always happen.
-A patient mix up could lead to you undergoing the wrong procedure.
+Examples of medical malpractice could involve a patient mix-up resulting from undergoing the wrong procedure.
 You may have the correct procedure performed on the wrong part of your body.
-A physician might make an avoidable mistake during your surgery, causing you to suffer a serious complication.
-If anything went wrong during your surgery and now you are dealing with the ramifications, do not hesitate to call a medical malpractice lawyer in St. Louis.
+A physician might make an avoidable mistake during your surgery, causing you to suffer a serious complication or death.

 Medical Malpractice Compensation